The Stones of Stenness

 By Sigurd Towrie

-The second stone circle in the Heart of Neolithic Orkney World Heritage site is now most commonly known as the Stones of Stenness.
+The smaller of the two stone circles in the Heart of Neolithic Orkney World Heritage site is now commonly known as the Stones of Stenness.
 [1]

-Like the Ring of Brodgar, a mile to the north-west, the Stenness circle has been designated a henge monument.
+Like the Ring of Brodgar, a mile to the north-west, the Stones of Stenness has been designated a henge monument.
 [2]

-Surrounded by a flat-bottomed, rock-cut ditch four metres wide and 2.3 metres deep [3], the enclosure has an approximate diameter of 44 metres (144 feet) and a single entrance causeway [14], around eight metres wide (26ft) to the north.
+Surrounded by a flat-bottomed, rock-cut ditch, four metres wide and 2.3 metres deep [3], the enclosure has an approximate diameter of 44 metres and a single entrance, around eight metres wide, to the north.
+There may have been a second entrance to the south.
+[14]

-Although the Stones of Stenness covers a much smaller area than the Ring of Brodgar, three of its four surviving megaliths are larger, standing at a maximum height of six metres (19ft).
+But although the Stones of Stenness covers a much smaller area than the Ring of Brodgar, three of its four surviving megaliths are larger, standing at a maximum height of six metres.

-Commonly said to date from around 3100BC, the Stones of Stenness is hailed one of the earliest stone circles in Britain and Ireland.
+Originally thought to date to around 3100BC, the Stones of Stenness is hailed one of the earliest stone circles in Britain and Ireland.
+More recently, however, a reanalysis of Orcadian radiocarbon dates suggests a slightly later date – around 3000-2900BC.
+[2b]

-This date, however, comes from animal remains from the bottom of the ditch, meaning we are once again left pondering which came first – the stones or the ditch.
-If the ditch was a final addition, dug to enclose the stone circle, then the erection of the megaliths could be much earlier.
+These dates, however, derive from animal remains from the bottom of the ditch, meaning we are once again left pondering which came first – the stones or the ditch.
+If the ditch was a later addition – dug to enclose the stone circle and its interior – then the erection of the megaliths could be much, much earlier.

 Stenness megalith, looking towards the Watchstone, Brig o' Brodgar and the Ness of Brodgar.
 (Sigurd Towrie)